vaughany/moodle-block_twitter_search/readme.md

  * __Show @usernames__: Shows which user authored the tweet by their username.
  * __Show real names__: Shows which user authored the tweet by their real name (if available).
  * __Show user images__: Shows the profile image for the tweet's author.
+ * __Expand embedded images__: If a tweet contains a link to an image, expand it to a clickable thumbnail.
+Default is expand.
  * __Show update link__: shows a link to reload the tweets without reloading the page.

 6. Save the configuration.
 The block will reload with the new settings.